Nabi40/Project_management_Api/README.md

 ﻿# Project_management_Api using rest framework

-It has user, project, project members, task, and comment tables.
+It's a CRUD API, it has user, project, project members, task, and comment tables.
 Data tables are accessible using POST, GET, PUT, and DELETE methods using the API.
-Follow the postman documentation for more detail and clarity<br>
+Follow the Postman documentation for more detail and clarity<br>
 **Postman: https://documenter.getpostman.com/view/40693146/2sAYJ6DLZu**<br>

 **Remarks: The project is incomplete.**<br>